 About a year ago, I shared Rebekah’s Story with you.
 But at that time, we were still in the middle of many of the things that were going on, including developmental delays in speech.
 I did post an update after some tests we had done, but even then it was months before things were done.
 And once we were past it, I was able to see it for what it was, more clearly.

 And now…it’s amazing.
 Amazing how it’s “ended.”
 Although it will never completely be done, we are past any danger.

-At that time (if you go back and read the story), Bekah was 20 months old and language delayed.
+At that time (if you go back and read the story), Bekah was 20 months old and had developmental delays in language.
 I know now that when I got pregnant with her, I was extremely depleted, nutritionally.
 This was true throughout the first few months of her life, too, when she was exclusively breastfeeding.
 This meant that her health was starting out poor, because mine was poor.

 Bekah said only a small handful of words at a year old.
 She started pointing and gesturing around 13 months.
 She learned to sign around 17 months and learned more and more signs.
 Around 20 months, at the time of my last update, she was still not talking.
 Most everything was “mmm da” as she pointed or signed.
 No one could understand her.
 Getting off dairy, nuts, gluten, fruits, and legumes helped.